creachadair/recipes/cake-and-pie/apple-cake.md

 -  Press into either a 9 in. round cake pan or round baking dish to form a shell.
 Be sure the dough covers the bottom and sides completely.

-### Filling

--  Cut apples into small chunks in a bowl.
--  Combine cinnamon and sugar.
--  Add lemon juice and cinnamon-sugar mix to apples.
--  Stir gently to combine, and set aside.

 ### Topping